-Revocable Living Trusts are used to avoid probate (court supervised estate administration) at death, and to reduce the time delay and costs involved in transferring assets to the trust beneficiaries.
-But if you set up a revocable living trust, does that require a change to your income taxes?
+Revocable living trusts are used to avoid probate (court supervised estate administration) at death, and to reduce the time delay and costs involved in transferring assets to the trust beneficiaries.
+But if you set up a revocable living trust in Greensboro, North Carolina, does that require a change to your income taxes?
 Will you need to file a separate income tax return for your revocable living trust?
 And who pays the tax on income earned by the trust assets?

 Here is a brief summary of how the income taxes work for a revocable living trust.

-When you create a revocable living trust, you will sign a document as the “grantor” (that’s the person who creates a revocable living trust).
-Under the terms of the trust, you can amend or even revoke the trust (that’s why it’s called a revocable trust).
+When you create a revocable living trust, you will sign a document as the “grantor” (that’s the individual who forms the trust and creates the trust agreement).
+Under the terms of the trust, you can amend or even revoke the trust.
 In addition, when you’ve transferred your personal assets into the trust, you’ll still be entitled to receive the trust income and principal.
 As a result, the IRS rules require that you’re still taxed on all of the income earned by the trust assets.
-That mean your own Social Security number will be used for the trust’s bank accounts and investments.
+That means that your own Social Security number will be used for the trust’s bank accounts and investments.
 It also means that as long as you live, all of that income is reported to your own tax return, so you won’t need to file a separate trust tax return.

 Isn’t that relief?
 Your revocable living trust will not complicate or change your taxes.
 However, even though the IRS considers these trust assets to be taxed to you personally, those assets that are in the trust will avoid probate estate administration at your death.